Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Design Implications

-Accountability is also fundamentally tied up with autonomy.
-For middle levels with lower autonomy from above, accountability could be provided by the top level.
-Surprisingly, we find little evidence of top levels that actively evaluate the moderation practices of local governance units, except in the most public or egregious cases.
-One recent example is Twitch's proposed ``Brand Safety Score'',\footnote{\url{https://www.digitalinformationworld.com/2021/03/twitch-scores-users-through-brand.html}} that attempts to score streamers based on aspects including how they govern their stream, though it seems primarily for the benefit of advertisers and not accountability to members.
-However, a pitfall that platforms should avoid is punishing middle-level units for the actions of their members while not providing adequate support for governance.
-For instance, many YouTube creators spoke out when YouTube demonetized channels due to inappropriate comments from viewers,\footnote{\url{https://www.thewrap.com/youtube-inappropriate-comments-demonetization/}} as it could further hurt marginalized communities that sustain targeted harassment and lack resources to handle it~\cite{Mahar:2018:STC:3173574.3174160}.
+Holding decision-makers accountable for poor performance is crucial for the proper functioning of governance systems \citep{carlisle2019polycentric}.
+Surprisingly, we find little evidence of top levels actively evaluating the moderation practices of middle-level units, except in the most public or egregious cases.
+One rare example is Twitch's proposed ``Brand Safety Score,''\footnote{\url{https://www.digitalinformationworld.com/2021/03/twitch-scores-users-through-brand.html}} which attempts to score streamers based on aspects including how they govern their stream.
+However, it seems primarily for the benefit of advertisers and not accountability to members.
+Accountability can also come from the levels below.
+Processes for users to report, elect, or otherwise exert pressure on local administrators would exert higher accountability to lower levels~\citep{frey2020effective}.
+A middle level supported from below can work autonomously from the level above and would be obliged to hold greater accountability to the level below for its decisions.

-Finally, accountability can also come from below.
-Most of our examples allow high authority over the bottom level, suggesting there should be a commensurate degree of ``accountability to'' and ``support from'' below.
-That this is rare is indicative of room for improvement.
-Higher autonomy of lower levels could be enabled through processes for users to report, elect, or otherwise exert pressure on local administrators~\cite{frey2020effective}.
-Although formal accountability to end users remains rare outside of reporting tools, tools are increasingly available for supporting the democratic election of community leaders \cite{zhang2020policykit}.